SherG/sherrieg/content/blog/desantis-state-guard/index.md

 For example:

-* The <a href="https://tmd.texas.gov/state-guard" target="blank">Texas State Guard</a> has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a medical brigade and provide free clinics to the public.
+* The <a href="https://tmd.texas.gov/state-guard" target="blank">Texas State Guard</a> has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a <a href="https://www.ngaus.org/magazine/state-guards" target="blank">medical brigade</a> and provide free clinics to the public.
     * Those services included "primary medical care, dental care, and even free eye examinations and glasses."
 In one week alone they provided "42,000 services to over 9,000 people."
    * The medical unit does of course also provide medical clinics during emergencies - e.g., on site at hurricane shelters.
-* The VDF now has cybersecurity capabilities.
+* The VDF now has a cybersecurity unit.
-* Other state guards may have robust aviation capabilities.

-And so on.
+These skillset areas tend to grow in state guards: as medical or logistics personnel join, their invite their colleagues to come on board too.

 ### Supporting National Guard families